practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 I also tested ECLiPSe (https://eclipseclp.org/index.html), whose "aim is to serve as a platform for integrating various Logic Programming extension" (see from User Manual at: https://eclipseclp.org/doc/).

-Here's a quick installation guide for Ubuntu 24 LTS: I downloaded latest _eclipse_basic.tgz_ (as of 2025-11-08) from: https://eclipseclp.org/Distribution/Dev/7.2_4/x86_64_linux/, renamed it for some versioning to _eclipse_basic_7.2_4.tgz_ and unzipped it to (default) directory: _./eclipse_basic_7.2_4_
+Here's a quick installation guide for Ubuntu 24 LTS: I downloaded latest _eclipse_basic.tgz_ (as of 2025-11-08) from: https://eclipseclp.org/Distribution/Dev/7.2_4/x86_64_linux/, renamed it for some versioning to _eclipse_basic_7.2_4.tgz_ and unzipped it to directory: _./eclipse_basic_7.2_4_

-Then change into this directory and do this:
+Now change into that directory and do this:

 ```
 $ sudo ./RUNME  # here you are guided interactively through the installation process;